Dental anesthesia: Management

-Gate Control Theory in Painless Anaesthesia
+Gate control theory in painless anesthesia

 The gate control theory explains that pain can be reduced if the touch nerve fibres are stimulated due to non-harmful stimuli.

-Advancements in techniques used to deliver local anaesthesia are very important.
-There are types of local anaesthesia that apply vibrations to the skin while the injection is being placed into the skin.
+Advancements in techniques used to deliver local anesthesia are very important.
+There are types of local anesthesia that apply vibrations to the skin while the injection is being placed into the skin.
 This uses the gate control theory to minimise pain to the patient.
 The high frequency vibrations coming from the device which is attached to the syringe inhibit the pain sensations coming from the needle insertion.
 The nerve fibres that are stimulated are the Aβ fibres which respond to pressure or vibration.
 Meissner's corpuscles, located in deeper tissues and bone are also affected.
 This closes a 'neural gate' which decreases the patient's feeling of pain.

-Methods used by dentist to reduce pain during anaesthesia by using the gate control theory are: Warming of the local anaesthetic cartridge, Stretching the oral mucosa, Gentle rubbing of the extra-oral skin.
+Methods used by dentist to reduce pain during anesthesia by using the gate control theory are: Warming of the local anesthetic cartridge, Stretching the oral mucosa, Gentle rubbing of the extra-oral skin.

 Potential side effects

 Myotoxicity

-Although complications of myotoxicity in dental anaesthesia are rare, myotoxic injuries are primarily mediated by disturbances in calcium homeostasis.
-The onset of a myotoxic episode can occur within a few hours to a few days after local anaesthetic (LA) administration.
+Although complications of myotoxicity in dental anesthesia are rare, myotoxic injuries are primarily mediated by disturbances in calcium homeostasis.
+The onset of a myotoxic episode can occur within a few hours to a few days after local anesthetic (LA) administration.
 A greater concentration and longer exposure to LA have been found to have a positive correlation with myotoxic effects.
 It can take human muscles from 4 days to a year to recover from a myotoxic insult.
-Local anaesthetics used clinically can be ranked in increasing order of their risk of myotoxicity, this includes Lidocaine, Ropivacaine and Bupivacaine.
+Local anesthetics used clinically can be ranked in increasing order of their risk of myotoxicity, this includes Lidocaine, Ropivacaine and Bupivacaine.